koki85/Skolify/README.md

 ## Project Purpose

 The purpose of Skolify is to make university information easier for matric learners to find and understand while supporting them through their university application journey.

+## Key Features and Functionality

+- Five connected website pages
+- Home page introducing Skolify
+- About Us page explaining the purpose of the organisation
+- Universities and Courses page with university and course information
+- Enquiry form for learner questions
+- Contact page with contact details and location information
+- Consistent navigation across all pages
+- CSS styling for the website
+- JavaScript functionality
+- Responsive website structure